abhishekgurjar-in/A2Z-DSA-Sheet/README.md

 # A2Z DSA Sheet

-Welcome to the Data Structures and Algorithms (DSA) repository by **Abhishek Gurjar** (GitHub: [abhishekgurjar-in](https://github.com/abhishekgurjar-in)).
-This repository contains various topics and problems to help you master DSA.
+This repository contains my solutions to the A2Z DSA Sheet created by Striver.
+I am following this structured guide to master Data Structures and Algorithms (DSA), providing solutions and updates for each step of the roadmap.

 ## Table of Contents